pathly/pathly-web-statamic/README.md

 Run `php artisan` or `php please` inside the statamic service.

-Alternatively, the commands can also be executed directly on the host.
+Alternatively, the commands can also be executed directly on the host:

 ```
 docker-compose exec statamic php please